unit-io/unitdb/README.md

 ```

 #### Message encryption
-Use batch options to set encryption when writng messages to tracedb, then all messages put using batch operation are encrypted.
+Set encyrption flag in batch options to encrypt all messages in a batch.

-Note, encryption can also be set on entire database using DB.Open() and provide encryption in the parameter.
+Note, encryption can also be set on entire database using DB.Open() and set encryption flag in options parameter.

 ```
 	err := db.Batch(func(b *tracedb.Batch, completed <-chan struct{}) error {